merenlab/anvio/anvio/docs/programs/anvi-profile.md

 If you have prior experience with `--profile-SCVs` being slow, you will be surprised how fast it is since v6.2

-Alternatively, you can choose not to store insertion and deletion data or single nucleotide variant data.
+Alternatively, you can choose not to store insertion and deletion data, single nucleotide variant data, or read-edge clipping data (see the dedicated "Read-edge clipping profiling" section above).

 If you know the limits of your system, you can also multithread this program.
 See the program help menu for more information.